jonathanlandGit/terraform-aws-jenkins/README.md

 # Terraform AWS Jenkins Pipeline setup

-The material in this repo demonstrates how to use the Terraform to provision a Jenkins instance
+Repo uses Terraform to provision a Jenkins instance and setup pipeline
 ## Prereqs

 Before you get started, you'll need to make sure you have a few things ready.